MarcoMontaltoMonella/MarcoMontaltoMonella/README.md

 - 👋 Hi, I’m @MarcoMontaltoMonella
-- 👀 I’m interested in public speaking
+- 👀 I’m interested in public speaking, databases, full-stack development, and distributed systems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GraphQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: https://mmmarco.com

 <!---
 MarcoMontaltoMonella/MarcoMontaltoMonella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.